And greetings once again, music lovers and thrill seekers.

 She wasn't saying I'm sorry for myself.

-She also, in the beginning, she said, I'm a proud mother, I'm a proud daughter, I'm a proud Democrat.
+She also, in the beginning, she said, I'm a proud mother.

-She didn't say I'm a proud wife.
+She didn't say, I'm a proud wife.

 Oh, how could she?

-That would have been a that'd be a laugh line, and nobody would believe it.
+That would have been a laugh line.

 That was funny.